 Having a massage at Wayan’s shop in Ubud

-The hand painted sign out front invited us in to have a massage, learn Balinese dance, buy medicinal plants, eat a healthy Vitamin Lunch or be healed of whatever ailed us.
+The hand-painted sign out front invited us in to have a massage, learn Balinese dance, buy medicinal plants, eat a healthy Vitamin Lunch or be healed of whatever ailed us.
 Huge pots on the shop’s front patio contained various herbs like ginseng, jasmine and aloe vera.
 Each pot had a sign that told you what illnesses that particular plant could help to cure.

 Wayan’s assistant serves us

 We wandered inside.
 The restaurant had three tables.
 Wayan met us and after escorting us to the one table available asked if we had come to eat or be healed.
 We told her we were hungry after a morning of wandering the shops of Ubud and so she and her assistant began bringing food to our table.
-They grated tumeric and mixed it with ginger, honey and water to make a delicious juice.
+They grated turmeric and mixed it with ginger, honey, and water to make a delicious juice.

-Food at Wayan’s restaurant
+The food at Wayan’s restaurant

 They brought us three different kinds of seaweed, each flavored in a different way.
 We ate uniquely spiced melon and tomato served on banana leaves.
 We had rice and salad.

-Wayan describes the different things she is serving us and how it will help us to be healthy
+Wayan describes the different things she is serving us

 As each dish came to the table Wayan told us whether it was good for our stomach, kidneys, hearts or love lives.
 Wayan said for only a small, added cost we could have a healthy body check at the end of the meal, but she was very busy when we finished eating doing body checks for a group of French women sitting at another table.
 I noted one of them had a French copy of Eat, Pray, Love tucked into her bag.
 The book has been translated into more than thirty languages.